 - If you have a low tolerance for pain, take an over-the-counter pain reliever.

 First, the technician explains the process to you.
 Next, you untie the gown and stand in front of the machine.
 Then, one breast is placed on the platform, and your body is positioned to maximize the amount of breast tissue seen on the image.
 After that, the technician lowers the top plate to compress your breast tissue.
 Flattening the breast tissue makes it easier for the radiologist to detect any abnormalities.

 Last, you stand still and hold your breath for a few seconds while the technician takes a few images.
 Now it’s time for the other breast.
 The entire process takes about 30 minutes, so plan accordingly.

 After the Mammogram

-The images will be sent to a radiologist who will interpret the images and send a written report to your doctor.
+The images are sent to a radiologist for interpretation, and a written report is sent to your doctor.

-The report will include your results and breast density.
-Knowing your breast density is important because dense breast tissue increases your risk of getting breast cancer.
-It also increases the chance of a false-negative because dense breast tissue makes it hard to spot a cancerous lump.
+The written report from the radiologist includes your results and breast density.
+Breast density matters because dense breast tissue increases your risk of getting breast cancer.
+In addition, it increases the chance of a false-negative because it is harder to spot a cancerous lump.